Lazar Komarčić: Legacy

-His contribution to the genre as a writer, along with the novelists Jules Verne and H. G. Wells, he is one person in Serbia sometimes called "The Father of Science Fiction".
-In his honour, awards are presented to authors of the best science fiction work by the "Drustvo ljubitelja fanatstike 'Lazar Komarčić".
-This Belgrade sci-fi fan club "Lazar Komarčić" continues to keep his name alive today.
+He made major contributions to the science fiction genre as a writer; along with the novelists Jules Verne and H. G. Wells, Komarčić is one person in Serbia sometimes called "The Father of Science Fiction".
+In his honour, awards are presented to authors of the best science fiction work by the Drustvo ljubitelja fanatstike 'Lazar Komarčić', a society devoted to him.
+The club continues to keep his name alive today.